Android-for-Python/Android-for-Python-Users/README.md

 The cause is an x86_64 binary from PyPl was used; because of a requirements specification error in buildozer.spec

 One of the app requirements needs a recipe (or needs to be specified differently).
+See the [Wheels](#wheels) section.

 In this case the requirements for OpenCV is incorrectly specified, it should be `opencv` because that is the recipe name.